ffreemt/ptextpad-electron/README.md

 ## What is `ptextpad`
 `ptextpad` is a parallel text editor intended for editing two texts in a two-column manner. `ptextpad` incorperates some automatic alignment engines (currently just `ezbee` for Chinese-English texts).

-## TODOs
+## TODO
-`ptextpad-el` currently just has `ezbee` automatic alignment support that replies on a remote server.
+* `ptextpad-el` currently just has `ezbee` automatic alignment support that replies on a remote server.
 Supports for `dzbee`, `debee` along with a possible local server are in plan phase.
 Installation packages for Linux/macOs will be provided later on.
 Stay tuned.

-Additonal functions and `Keyboard shortcuts` for moving a cell up/down will be implemented. `Shortcuts` for other convenient editing such as `splitting/combining` will also be implemented if feasible.
+* Additonal functions and `Keyboard shortcuts` for moving a cell up/down will be implemented. `Shortcuts` for other convenient editing such as `splitting/combining` will also be implemented if feasible.

+* Split to sentences and align.

 ## Debug